-Domicile Affidavit.
-Like other statesupported colleges and universities, ASU distinguishes between in-state and out-of-state students with regard to tuition.
-Residents of Arizona are required to file a Domicile Affidavit, which is part of the admission application.
-Any student who does not complete the Domicile Affidavit is classified as an out-of-state resident for tuition purposes.
+Residency Information.
+Like other state-supported colleges and universities, ASU distinguishes between resident and nonresident students with regard to tuition.
+Residents of Arizona are required to provide residency information, which is part of the admission application.
+Any student who does not provide residency information is classified as a nonresident for tuition purposes.
 For more information, call the Residency Classification Section at 602/965-7712.

 Transcripts.
 Transcripts must be requested by the applicant.
 Official transcripts of academic records from high school and a separate transcript from each institution of higher education the student has attended must be mailed directly to Undergraduate Admissions by the records office of the issuing institution(s).
-Transcripts sent or hand carried by the applicants themselves or transmitted by facsimile (fax) machine are not accepted.
+Transcripts sent or carried by hand by the applicants themselves or transmitted by facsimile (fax) machine are not accepted.
 High school transcripts must show GPA, rank in class, and date of graduation.
-Applicants with fewer than 36 semester hours of transferable college or university credit must also have official high school records submitted.
+Applicants under the age of 22 with fewer than 36 semester hours of transferable college or university credit must also have official high school records submitted.
 An English translation of all non-English transcripts is required.

 Entrance Examinations.
-All new freshman applicants must take either the American College Test (ACT) or Scholastic Aptitude Test (SAT) on a national test date in their junior or senior years of high school.
+All new freshman applicants must take either the American College Test (ACT) or Scholastic Aptitude Test (SAT) on a national test date in their junior or senior year of high school.
 Transfer applicants who have completed fewer than 36 semester hours of acceptable college or university work must submit ACT or SAT scores, which are used to complete competency requirements and for course placement.

-A report of the test scores should be sent to Undergraduate Admissions directly from the American College Testing Program, P.O.
-Box 168, Iowa City, Iowa 52240, or the College Board Admissions Testing Program, Box 592-R, Princeton, New Jersey 08540.
+A report of the test scores should be sent to Undergraduate Admissions directly from:

+AMERICAN COLLEGE TESTING PROGRAM PO Box 168 Iowa City IA 52240

+COLLEGE BOARD ADMISSIONS TESTING PROGRAM Box 592-R PRINCETON NJ 08540